 Timeliness is the essential characteristic to become successful and FAMT adheres this strictly.
-FAMT has an Academic calendar Committee which takes input from all the departments and decides the schedule for teaching-learning, internal assessment examinations and other co and extra- curricular activities.
+FAMT has an Academic calendar committee which takes input from all the departments and decides the schedule for teaching-learning, internal assessment examinations and other co and extra- curricular activities.
 FAMT being affiliated to University of Mumbai, receives guidelines regarding commencement of new semester, working days in a semester, conduction of oral, practical and examinations and Central Assessment Process.
 Further following the guidelines of the university and in consultation with the Principal, the Academic Planning Committee prepares the Central Academic Calendar for the whole institute which is further sent to the departments for the modifications if needed.
+Then the Calendar is finalized in a meeting of all concerned authorities of the institute.
 The final copy of the Central Academic Calendar is shared with all the departments for further preparation of Departmental Academic Calendar and scheduling of departmental activities.
-Principal, Deans and HoDs conduct regular meetings to monitor the execution and progress of different activities, such as - review of syllabus coverage in theory and practical, mentorship meetings, IA examinations etc. Value added programs, add on courses, industrial visits, training programs, workshops, extension and outreach activities are planned at department level and conducted as per department academic calendar.
-Adherence of the departments to academic calendar is reviewed, during academic Audit.
+Principal, Deans and HoDs conduct regular meetings to monitor the execution and progress of different activities such as - review of syllabus coverage in theory and practical, mentorship meetings, IA examinations etc. Value added programs, add on courses, industrial visits, training programs, workshops, extension and outreach activities are planned at department level and conducted as per department academic calendar.
+As a part of academic audit, adherence of the departments to academic calendar is reviewed.
+Activities related to the students are planned along with student council and are included in academic calendar.